EnjoyBacon7/cbNP/README.md

 ## Usage

-Provide the ENDPOINT and API_TOK globals in the python file and run the script.
+Download the latest release from the relase page and run the executable.

+Required arguments:
+- `-e` - The endpoint to post the track information to.

+Optional arguments:
+- `-t` - The token to authenticate with the endpoint.
+- `-i` - The interval in seconds between updates.
+Default is 30 seconds.

 ## Endpoint